-This rustic and hearty soup is substantial enough to serve as a main course.
-The sausage and seasonings add a lot of flavor, while big chunks of potato make for a satisfying meal.
+This rustic and hearty Tuscan sausage potato soup with kale and white beans is substantial enough to serve as a main course.
+The sausage and seasonings add a lot of flavor, while chunks of potato are filling and satisfying.

 - 4 oz. pancetta, cubed

 - 2 lbs. bulk mild sausage

 - 2 lbs.
 Russet potatoes, peeled and cut

 - ½ c. half and half, tempered**